-5 Proof of the Topology Lemma
+5 The Topology Lemma

-The rest of the chapter is devoted to proving the Topology Lemma.
-We first prove the Topology Lemma under a condition we call topological goodness.
-Following this, we reduce topological goodness to various geometric properties that can be established by tensegrity calculations.
+In this chapter we reduce the Topology Lemma to tensegrity calculations.
+We first prove the Topology Lemma under a condition we call Topological Goodness.
+Following this, we reduce topological goodness to a property we call Geometrical Goodness, a purely geometric property.
+We then reduce Geometrical Goodness to tensegrity calculations.